 Editor’s Note: The definition of AI service is FFS.

+Context information: the information that describes environment and conditions under which the AI agent performs the task.

 Digital Twin: A real-time representation of physical assets in a digital world.